-1. The first child entity has "text/plain" for the value of its Content-Type header (2).
-Its content SHOULD be plain text generated from the value of the PidTagRtfCompressed property (MS-

-OXPROPS] section 2.997) but can instead be copied from the value of the PidTagBody property ([MS-OXCMSG] section 2.2.1.48.1), assuming that the two are equal.

-- The second child entity has "text/HTML" for the value of its Content-Type header (2).
-Its content SHOULD be HTML text generated from the value of the PidTagRtfCompressed property but MAY<68> instead be copied from the value of the PidTagHtml property ([MS-OXCMSG] section 2.2.1.48.9), assuming that the two are equal. - 3.
+- The first child entity has "text/plain" for the value of its Content-Type header (2).
+Its content SHOULD be plain text generated from the value of the PidTagRtfCompressed property ([MS-OXPROPS] section 2.991) but can instead be copied from the value of the PidTagBody property ([MS-OXCMSG] section 2.2.1.48.1), assuming that the values of the two properties are equal. - 2.
+The second child entity has "text/HTML" for the value of its Content-Type header (2).
+Its content SHOULD be HTML text generated from the value of the PidTagRtfCompressed property but MAY<69> instead be copied from the value of the PidTagHtml property ([MS-OXCMSG] section 2.2.1.48.9), assuming that the values of the two properties are equal. - 3.
 The third child entity has "text/calendar" for the value of its Content-Type header (2), and its content SHOULD be generated as specified in [MS-OXCICAL].
-A MIME writer MAY<69> use a Content-Transfer-Encoding header value of "8bit" for the "text/calendar" MIME content-type, or a MIME writer MAY<70> use a Content-Transfer-Encoding header value of "base64".
+A MIME writer MAY use a Content-Transfer-Encoding header value of "8bit" for the "text/calendar" MIME content-type, or a MIME writer MAY use a Content-Transfer-Encoding header value of "base64".
 Both conform to MIME, and both are consistent with the description in this section.

-A MIME writer MAY<71> use a "quoted-printable" value for the Content-Transfer-Encoding header (2), or a MIME writer MAY<72> use a Content-Transfer-Encoding value of "base64".
+A MIME writer MAY<72> use a "quoted-printable" value for the Content-Transfer-Encoding header (2), or a MIME writer MAY<73> use a Content-Transfer-Encoding value of "base64".
 Both encodings produce conformant MIME entities, and both encodings are consistent with the description in this section.